October 2011

 and

-use it extensively in my work, so this
+use it extensively in my work, so this book

-book (with it's off-hand and
+(with it's off-hand and sometimes

-sometimes detailed inclusion of
+detailed inclusion of cryptographic

-history) is most interesting.
-Very
+techniques and history) is most interesting.

-readable and highly recommended!
+Very readable and highly recommended!

-Rui taught the telecommunications
+Rui taught the telecommunications security

-security course at the
+course at the

 University

-of British Columbia (UBC) (part
+of British Columbia (UBC) (part of the

 ISSP